Kintsugi Bracelet. Ancient Bog Oak Wood, Inlaid With 22ct Gold Leaf

 Packadging

-Bracelet will come in a hessian pouch in a brown cardboad postal box with shredded paper as standard.
+Bracelet will come in a gift box with shredded paper as standard.

-For the logo gift box with a short message added from you, please go to shop (gift boxes) and add to your basket before buying the necklace.
+If you would like your item gift wrapped with a short message added from you, please go to shop, click on the heading 'services' select gift boxes, then add to your basket with your necklace.
 Please leave a note at checkout for your short message.

 About Kintsugi & Bog Oak Wood